 3. Time Is a Friend, Not an Enemy

 I’m pretty sure that we’ve been celebrating birthdays entirely wrong.
 The focus of an adult birthday celebration always seems to be poking fun at the person’s age.
-I mean, who doesn’t love a bit of light existential teasing about being closer to death?
-But here’s my question:

 Why is the focus never on the new experiences lived, wisdom gained, or new life lessons learned as we add each ring to our tree?

 Everything good gets better with time invested – personal growth, whiskey, money, YOU.
 And yet we treat the passage of time as an enemy.
 We look at each birthday as nothing more than a step closer to running out of time.
 But the total amount of time we’ll have in our lives never changes.
-All that changes is how much of it you have seen and experienced, and how much is still unknown.
-Time is a limited resource, true, but it never passes by without giving us something new along the way.
+All that changes is how much of it you have seen and experienced and how much is still unknown.
+Time is indeed a limited resource, but it never passes by without giving us something new along the way.

 4. Look Under Every Rock